 Where can I find an HIV healthcare provider?

-disease physicians.
+disease providers.
 North Dakota does not have any Ryan White Part C clinics.

 What other medical assistance is available?

 The cost of medical care and treatment for HIV may be a deterrent for those that are uninsured or underinsured and do not qualify for Ryan White or public programs such as Medicaid or Medicare.
 The following options are available to obtain health coverage, or assistance with the cost of medication through the drug manufacturing company.

 Individuals and families that are not eligible for public programs (e.g., Medicaid or Medicare), or have affordable employer coverage offered to them, can apply for health insurance through the Marketplace at

 www.healthcare.gov or by calling 1.880.318.2596.